-Fencing is an expensive option but is proven to be the most effective longterm measure.
+Fencing is an expensive option but is proven to be the most effective long-term measure.
 Shooting and trapping is effective in the short term but populations recover very quickly.

 Bulloo Shire council provides landholders with 1080 (sodium fluoroacetate) for control of feral pigs and can provide advice on other management strategies.
+Landholders wishing to target feral pigs with 1080 poison, are advised to contact Bulloo Shire Council.